Purdue Boilermakers baseball

 The Purdue Boilermakers baseball team is the varsity intercollegiate baseball program of Purdue University in West Lafayette, Indiana, United States.
 The program's first season was in 1888, and it has been a member of the NCAA Division I Big Ten Conference since the start of the 1906 season.
 Its home venue is Alexander Field, located on Purdue's campus.
 Greg Goff is the team's head coach starting in the 2020 season.
-The program has appeared in 3 NCAA Tournaments.
+The program has appeared in 3 NCAA tournaments.
 It has won one conference tournament championship and 2 regular season conference titles.
 As of the start of the 2021 Major League Baseball season, 24 former Boilermakers have appeared in Major League Baseball.

 History

 Early history

 The program's first season of play was 1888, and the team played without a head coach until 1892, when W. M. Phillips became the head coach.
 Also in 1892, the program began playing at newly dedicated home venue Stuart Field.
 The first game at Stuart was against Butler on April 16, 1892.
 Purdue won the game 14–9.

 After Phillips' two-year tenure as head coach (1892–1893), the program played without a head coach until 1900, when W. H. Fox assumed the position for two seasons (1900–1901).
 The program then had several different head coaches until Hugh Nicol began a nine-year tenure in 1906.
 Nicol's first season was also the program's first as a member of the Big Nine Conference (renamed the Big Ten Conference following the 1917 season, when Michigan rejoined the conference after a 12-season hiatus).
 In 1909, Purdue won its first Big Ten Championship.
 Future Major League Baseball player Walt Tragesser played on the 1909 team.

 Nicol left the head coaching position following the 1914 season, and B. P. Pattison (previously the head coach at West Virginia) coached the team for the next two seasons (1915–1916).

 In 1916, Pattison's final season, Purdue had an 8–4 record in Big Ten games.
 However, Purdue had generally struggled in Big Ten games since joining the conference and continued to do so.
-The Boilermakers had a winning conference record only 11 times from 1917–1978.
+The Boilermakers had a winning conference record only 11 times from 1917 to 1978.
 In that span, the team opened two new home venues.
 On April 6, 1940, the team defeated Wabash College 7–4 in its first game at Ross–Ade Field, later renamed Lambert Field.
 On April 14, 1965, the Boilermakers lost 4–2 to Notre Dame in the team's first game at the modern Lambert Field.
 Both Old Lambert Field and the modern Lambert Field were named for Ward Lambert, head coach of the program for 19 seasons (1917, 1919–1935, 1945–1946).